MrBounty/ZipponDB/ZiQL.md

 # ZipponQL

-ZipponDB use it's own query language, ZipponQL or ZiQL for short.
-Here the keys point to remember:
+ZipponDB uses its own query language, ZipponQL or ZiQL for short.
+Here are the key points to remember:

-- 4 actions available: `GRAB` `ADD` `UPDATE` `DELETE`
+- 4 actions available: `GRAB`, `ADD`, `UPDATE`, `DELETE`
-- All query start with an action then a struct name
+- All queries start with an action followed by a struct name
-- `{}` Are filters
+- `{}` are filters
-- `[]` Are how much; what data
+- `[]` specify how much and what data
-- `()` Are new or updated data (Not already in file)
+- `()` contain new or updated data (not already in the file)
-- `||` Are additional options
+- `||` are additional options
-- By default all member that are not link are return
+- By default, all members that are not links are returned
-- To return link or only some members, specify them between `[]`
+- To return links or only some members, specify them between []

-***Disclaimer: Lot of stuff are still missing and the language may change over time.***
+***Disclaimer: A lot of features are still missing, and the language may change over time.***

-# Making erros
+# Making errors

-When you do an error writting ZiQL, you should see something like this to help you understand where you did a mistake:
+When you make an error writing ZiQL, you should see something like this to help you understand where you made a mistake:
 ```
 Error: Expected string
 GRAB User {name = Bob}